fcarriedos/OAuthClient/README.md

 # OAuthClient
-Javascript OAuth client to demonstrate OAuth functionality at Workmarket
+OAuth clients to demonstrate OAuth functionality at Workmarket

-Sample Javascript client, to demonstrate, WM OAuth functionality.
+Sample Javascript and Shell clients, to demonstrate, WM OAuth functionality.

-Working against Linkedin OAuth service.

 This project will be updated as the OAuth implementation progresses in Workmarket.

-NOTE: the flow is incomplete, given that Linkedin does not allow CORS.
+NOTE: the JS client flow is incomplete, given that Linkedin does not allow CORS.

 Prerrequisites
 --------------

+ * Shell (bash, sh, zsh).
-· NodeJS.
+ * NodeJS.
-· Curl, Wget or web browser.
+ * Curl, Wget or web browser.
-· Access to command line.
+ * Access to command line.

 Build and run instructions